indegenius/cheesepenguin/Day_10/lecture.md

 The great thing about customhooks it lets us clean up our code and make reusing state across our app so much easier!

+## If there is time for more:

+- props.children
+- the useContext hook
+- the useReducer hook
+- Utility Components
+- styled components

 ## Non-Deliverable Lab

 Try to take the build you created last week and refactor it using react-query and/or recoil.